The Tech Editing Process for Knitting

 pattern as intended.

-if I see a discrepancy in math (stitch
+if I see a number discrepancy (stitch

-counts across sizes, for example), instead of adding details with a lot
+counts, for example), instead of adding details with a lot

-of numbers in small comment boxes, I may
+of numbers in comment boxes, I may

 it along with the PDF or Word file.